 Why do you need an oil serum:

 Oil serums are made with a variety of plant oils and essential oils.
 Think of rosehip and pomegranate blended with lemon essential oil.
 Oil serums are oil blends, or cocktails, of ingredients as opposed to one single oil.
-However, an exotic ingredient like the vitamin rich Aguaje oil, can be found on its own because of its unique benefits to the skin.
-These serums are smooth and silky on the skin.
-Oil serums rich in caretinoids can be a deep amber color.
+However, some beneficial oils like the vitamin rich Rosehip Oil, can be found on their own and can be customized for your skin concerns by adding essential oils.
+Oil serums are smooth and silky on the skin and those rich in caretinoids can be a deep amber color.
 Lighter blends such as Argan, jojoba or camellia will offer a lighter golden hue.
 Oil serums offer denser nutrients to the skin than water serums and might need a bit more time to absorb.
-They’re excellent to use with a gua sha tool, roller or for providing glide before a facial massage.
+They’re excellent to use with a gua sha tool, a jade roller or for providing glide before a facial massage.

 Oil serums mainly target loss of moisture on the skin.